Autodidac/AlmondAI/AlmondAI/docs/LLM_OVERVIEW.md

     auto-invoking the GPT teacher via `MCPBridge` when no `teacher_output` is supplied.
 - **`trainer.fit`**
   - Streams batches from `data/training_data.jsonl` for offline fine-tuning runs, emitting progress over the same bridge.
+(See `docs/DATA_FORMATS.md` for JSONL schema details.)
 - **`eval.canary`**
   - Reports held-out evaluation metrics to confirm the student has not regressed.
 - **Utility calls** — `retrieval.query`, `compiler.build`, `admin.hot_swap`, `gpt.generate`